wahabaftab/Blogging-Site-for-ColourBlind/README.md

 ### Instructions:

-This project can be run on a wampserver for that place Project Folder inside www.
-It should look like this Wamp->www->Project->Index.php
+* This project can be run on a wampserver for that place Project Folder inside www.
+It should look like this:     Wamp->www->Project->Index.php
-Use the SQL file on localhost/phpmyadmin to IMPORT the database.
+* Use the SQL file on localhost/phpmyadmin to IMPORT the database.
-The import option is on the top bar of phpmyadmin Signup on the site and remember your password etc.
+* Signup on the site and remember your password etc.
-Also, remember, everything works through index.php,thats what you run
+* Also, remember, everything works through index.php,thats what you run.